sonykus/vagrant-chef-mongodb/README.md

 - bootstrap and install 'chefdev', your ChefDK and Chef client machine.
 - on 'chefdev' it will also download chef-repo, and will configure knife.rb for you.
 - it will create a 'vagrant' Chef user, you can find his initial password sourced inside 'bootstrap_chefdev.sh'.
 Do not forget to change it at some point later! (ahem.)
-- it will generate a cookbook called 'mymongodb', add some recipes, and some templates to it.
-Find them all sourced inline inside the bootstrap_chefdev.sh file, if you want to change anything.
+- it will generate a cookbook called 'mymongodb', then add some recipes and some templates to it.
+Find them all sourced inline inside the bootstrap_chefdev.sh file, if you would like to change anything.
 - it will upload the cookbook to the Chef server, and it will also export the 'cookbooks' dir into your working directory for your viewing pleasure.
 - it will register all nodes, including itself, onto the chef server.
-It will export the JSON file node definitions in your working directory under '/nodes', if you want to review them.
+It will export the JSON file node definitions in your working directory under the 'nodes' directory, if you want to review them.
 - it will set up a 'MONGODEV' environment to place the mongo machines into.
 - it will create a new 'mongoserver' role for the mongodb machines and will update all run lists accordingly.
+It will export the definition into the 'roles' directory, for later review.
 - after the cooking is done, and the bootstrapping phase is over, 'chefdev' will check itself in with the Chef server and run its own run_list.
 - bootstrap and install the x3 mongodb servers.
 - bootstrapping will be minimal, it will only install Chef Client, after which it hands them over to Chef for provisioning.
 - using the cookbook we've created above, Chef will set up the mongodb repo, and then deploy and configure mongod on the 3x mongo servers.
 - once the 3rd mongodb server is up, Chef will configure mongodb replication across the 3x mongo servers, using a separate recipe called 'mymongodb::mongod_primary'.
 The recipe will inject a JavaScript configuration file via the mongo console, in order to complete the installation.

+ONCE YOU'RE ALL DONE:

+- You can verify your installation by connecting to the machines, using "vagrant ssh machine_name"
+- You can check out the state of the mongodb replication by logging on to any of the mongod machines, and typing 'mongo'
+- From the mongo console, you can issue your favourite commands like:

+rs.conf() , db.isMaster() , or rs.status() , in order to check out the state of the replica set.

+You'll notice that 'mongodb3' box has become PRIMARY.
+This is due to the fact that in mongo you cannot configure replication before all your boxes are up and running.
+So we've run that recipe on the 3rd box, as the last step.
+If this *annoys you* in any way (although it won't matter too much in real life situations), you could change the Vagrantfile to bring up the mongo boxes in reverse order.
+Then update 'bootstrap_chefdev.sh' and have it apply the 'mongod_primary" recipe to the first server.
+That's it, no big deal, yo.

+The name of the replica set has been preconfigured to "shard01".
+You can change this in /etc/mongod.conf alongside with all the other config options, or even better, find it in 'bootstrap_chefdev.sh' where the cookbook is sourced from.
+Yes, these could all be exported into nice global variables, but that is a bit beyond the scope of this quick weekend project.
+Okay, maybe I'll do it.
+Next weekend.
+Maybe.

+Thanks a lot if you have read this far!
+Now go hack through those scripts, and play with that thing a little.

+ENJOY! ;-)